Dave-team/Knowledge-base/Management.md

 ## Principles
 - You are responsible for the team's output - give credit to the team when things go well  and take full responsibility when they don't
 - Make your employees feel comfortable with you – they should feel free to share their thoughts and recommendations
-- -	Don’t be the manager you wish you had – be the manager that your team needs.
+- Don’t be the manager you wish you had – be the manager that your team needs.
 Everyone is different and everyone is at different stages
 - People want to know:
     - Do you have insights and steadiness to make tough decisions?
     - Do you have values they relate to admire and want to emulate
     - Do you have the right kind of energy?
     - Do you demand high levels of performance from yourself and others?
 - Lead by example
+- Always track and measure whether we are on the right track – what can we improve on?

 ## Six foundations to leadership
 - Clarity: communicate goals, strategy and vision over and over
 - Commitment: make sure everyone is in and buys the goals
 - Translation: translate the goals, vision strategy to the people within the organization and their day to day activities
 - Enabling: make sure that the people are able to perform their jobs well
 - Synergy: people have to get along well
-- Accountability: make sure everyone feels accountable (themselves and each other)
+- Accountability: make sure everyone feels accountable (themselves and each other) to the mission, vision and strategy

 ## How to get things done